felixleopoldo/benchpress/docs/source/json_overview.rst

 ``evaluation``
 ===============

-This section contains the available evaluation methods. (currently containing only ROC curve estimation)
+This section contains the available evaluation methods. (currently containing only ROC curve estimation).
+Note that the results are also stored in the ``results`` directory as ``.csv`` files and can be analysed separately.

 .. _rocdef: